Five Best Bicycle Computers With Cadence: Reviews & Considerations for 2019

 Sigma 16.12: One of the best, cheap cadence bicycle computers

 This particular Sigma cadence bicycle computer is an affordable, 'swiss army knife' type of device that will let you analyze every aspect of your rides, letting you push yourself harder each time.
-It's one I wanted to feature because it combines a lot of features and great reliability, all while still being offered at a very reasonable price.
+I like that it combines a lot of features and great reliability, all while still being very reasonably priced.

-It's a wireless model, so it's a lot less work to get set up than previous wired models.
-It comes with a compatible wireless sensor too.
-It's got a lot of flexibility, including the ability to be used on multiple bikes (the computer will automatically detect the difference).
+It's a wireless model with a compatible wireless sensor, so it's a lot less work to get set up than previous wired models.
+The 16.12 has flexible features, like the ability to be used on multiple bikes (the computer will automatically detect the difference).

 Wahoo: A Cycling Cadence Sensor for Smartphones